vnphanquang/svelte-put/packages/actions/toc/README.md

 ### Component

-The exported `Toc` component internally uses `<svelte:body use:toc />`; customization can be done by providing [TocParameters][github.api.TocParameters] through the `parameters` prop.
+The exported `Toc` component internally uses `<svelte:body use:toc />`; customization can be done by providing [TocParameters][github.api.tocparameters] through the `parameters` prop.

 The component will print out a simple `ul` with some default margin for `li` depending on the heading level.
 For a simple blog post, this should be enough.
-For more complex use cases, you can override one of [TocSlots][github.api.TocSlots].
+For more complex use cases, you can override one of [TocSlots][github.api.tocslots].

 If the component interface does not provide enough customization flexibility for you, consider open an [issue][github.issues] to discuss or use the `use:toc` action interface instead.